 Her is a film that will reward repeat viewings, and has far more to say than I could express in one review, with important cases to be made about how it taps into male emotional insecurities in the internet pornography age.
 One point I would like to express in further detail is the fact that the film is set in a non-specified year.
 With a recent BBC documentary about the decreasing birth rate in Japan being attributed to both a decreasing interest in relationships and a growing male pre-occupation with video games that offer virtual relationships only a few steps removed from the one explored in the film, it appears to me like the film is an account of relationships in the modern age.
 The documentary said that these social trends had now crossed continents, with birth rates decreasing in several major European cities at similar rates to those in Japan.
 Her may look like a quirky romantic comedy, but it is ultimately bleak (albeit heartfelt) as it appears to acknowledge these trends.
 One scene sees Theodore sitting down on the steps of a train station, only to realise all the men walking past him are speaking to OS’s via headphones and headsets.
 In a culture numbed by mindless pornography, anything resembling a conventional relationship is pointless when all your sexual attractions are available at a click of a button, and the next logical step for emotional devolution is designing faceless beings you can programme into loving and caring about you.

 One of the crucial aspects of all science fiction is that machines can not develop human emotions, and can never grow to love under any circumstances.
-“Her” suggests that they can do something worse- they can mimic them.
-If I’ve described anything that sounds cold and calculated, I apologize- it is one of the most human films to be released in some time, expressing every colour on the Dulux wall chart of emotions, and one of the very few films released that actually feels relevant to the modern age.
+Her suggests that they can do something worse- they can mimic them.
+If I’ve described anything that sounds cold and calculated, I apologise – it is one of the most human films to be released in some time and one of the very few films released that actually feels relevant to the modern age.